cisco2001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # File: 100-change_owner_and_group
 	contains a script that changes the owner to vincent and the group owner to staff for all the files and directories in the worki		ng directory

+# File: 101-symbolic_link_permissions
+	contains a script that changes the owner and the group owner of _hello to vincent and staff respectively.